 Between 1989 and 1994, the program gradually expanded to include grass.
 Today, material is collected from all single family residences in the County.
 We also receive it from commercial and multi-family facilities.
 The finished product is marketed as Leafgro.

 The 118-acre site includes

 The site is located adjacent to the Montgomery County Resource Recovery Facility.
-The Compost Facility has an estimated annual processing capacity of 77,000 tons of material.
+It has an estimated annual processing capacity of 77,000 tons of material.